 VAT covers everybody, including businesses, charities and churches.
-It is important that the tax works fairly for everyone and that we do not, with good intentions for some people, build into the system ways in which others have access to relief when they should not.62
+It is important that the tax works fairly for everyone and that we do not, with good intentions for some people, build into the system ways in which others have access to relief when they should not.70

-In his Pre-Budget Statement on 8 November 2000, the then Chancellor Gordon Brown announced a change in the Government's policy: "to assist the upgrading of listed buildings that are central to community life in all parts of the country, I can ... announce that we are today asking the European Commission to reduce VAT from 171⁄2 per cent. to 5 per cent. for repairs to churches."63 As a first step the Paymaster General wrote to the Commission that day "to ask for consideration of early legislative proposals to add repairs, maintenance and improvements to listed places of worship to the list of permissible reduced rates."64 In February 2001 the Commission indicated that it would consider the UK's proposal as part of their general review of reduced VAT rates in 2003.65
+In his Pre-Budget Statement on 8 November 2000, the then Chancellor Gordon Brown announced a change in the Government's policy: "to assist the upgrading of listed buildings that are central to community life in all parts of the country, I can ... announce that we are today asking the European Commission to reduce VAT from 171⁄2 per cent. to 5 per cent. for repairs to churches."
+As a first step the Government made representation to the Commission "to ask for consideration of early legislative proposals to add repairs, maintenance and improvements to listed places of worship to the list of permissible reduced rates."
+In February 2001 the Commission indicated that it would consider the proposal as part of its general review of reduced VAT rates in 2003.